-(a) EARNED INCOME FROM SOURCES WITHOUT UNITED STATES.- In the case of an individual citizen of the United States, a bona fide nonresident of the United States for more than six months during the taxable year, amounts received from sources without the United States (except amounts paid by the United States or any agency thereof) if such amounts constitute earned income; but such individual shall not be allowed as a deduction from his gross income any deductions properly allocable to or chargeable against amounts excluded from gross income under this subsection.
-As used in this subsection the term "earned income" means wages, salaries, professional fees, and other amounts received as compensation for personal services actually rendered, but does not include that part of the compensation derived by the taxpayer for personal services rendered by him to a corporation which represents a distribution of earnings or profits rather than a reasonable allowance as compensation for the personal services actually rendered.
-In the case of a taxpayer engaged in a trade or business in which both personal services and capital are material income producing factors, a reasonable allowance as compensation for the personal services actually rendered by the taxpayer, not in excess of 20 per centum of his share of the net profits of such trade or business, shall be considered as earned income.
+- (a) EARNED INCOME FROM SOURCES WITHOUT UNITED STATES.-In the case of an individual citizen of the United States, a bona fide nonresident of the United States for more than six months during the taxable year, amounts received from sources without the United States (except amounts paid by the United States or any agency thereof) if such amounts would constitute earned income as defined in section 25(a) if received from sources within the United States; but such individual shall not be allowed as a deduction from his gross income any deductions properly allocable to or chargeable against amounts excluded from gross income under this subsection. - (b) TEACHERS IN ALASKA AND HAWAII.-In the case of an individual employed by Alaska or Hawaii or any political subdivision thereof as a teacher in any educational institution, the compensation received as such.
+This subsection shall not exempt compensation paid directly or indirectly by the Government of the United States. - (c) INCOME OF FOREIGN GOVERNMENTS.-The income of foreign governments received from investments in the United States in stocks, bonds, or other domestic securities, owned by such foreign governments, or from interest on deposits in banks in the United States of moneys belonging to such foreign governments, or from any other source within the United States. - (d) INCOME OF STATES, MUNICIPALITIES, ETC.-Income derived from any public utility or the exercise of any essential governmental function and accruing to any State, Territory, or the District of

-(b) TEACHERS IN ALASKA AND HAWAII.-In the case of an individual employed by Alaska or Hawaii or any political subdivision thereof as a teacher in any educational institution, the compensation received as such.
-This subsection shall not exempt compensation paid directly or indirectly by the Government of the United States.
-Subsection (b) of section 5 of the Act entitled "An Act to provide a government for the Territory of Hawaii", approved April 30, 1900, as amended by the Act entitled "An Act to amend section 5 of the Act entitled 'An Act to provide a government for the Territory of Hawaii', approved April 30, 1900, as amended by the Act entitled "An Act to amend section 5 of the Act entitled 'An Act to provide a government for the Territory of Hawaii', approved April 30, 1900", approved April 12, 1930 [U. S. C., Sup.
-V, title 48, sec.
-495(b)], is repealed as of January 1, 1932.

-(c) INCOME OF FOREIGN GOVERNMENTS.-The income of foreign governments received from investments in the United States in stocks, bonds, or other domestic securities, owned by such foreign governments, or from interest on deposits in banks in the United States of moneys belonging to such foreign governments, or from any other source within the United States.
+&lt;sup>1 So in original.

-(d) INCOME OF STATES, MUNICIPALITIES, ETC.-Income derived from any public utility or the exercise of any essential governmental function and accruing to any State, Territory, or the District of Columbia, or any political subdivision of a State or Territory, or income accruing to the Government of any possession of the United States, or any political subdivision thereof.
+Columbia, or any political subdivision of a State or Territory, or income accruing to the government of any possession of the United States, or any political subdivision thereof.